 - The “Why should we admit you?” factor

-Prepare for a feedback session by developing a set of questions that you would like answered.
-The first and foremost one should be, “Could you point out areas of weakness in my application that contributed to my rejection?”
+Prepare for this session by developing a set of questions that you would like answered.
+The first should be “Could you point out areas of weakness in my application that contributed to my rejection?”
 (They probably will answer this question without prompting, but just in case, that should be at the top of your list.)
 After you get their feedback, even if they have addressed this fundamental question and while being respectful of the adcom member’s time, go through the five pillars and ask the following questions:

 - Were my academic stats competitive?
 If not, how so?
 Would additional coursework improve my application?

 - Was my work experience MBA quality?
 If not, what can I do to make it more competitive?

 - Did my essays convey the personal qualities you value?
 If not, how can I do better?

 - Did I show why I am a good match for your particular institution?

 Now, if you walk out of your feedback session and don’t have answers to these questions, you’ve missed a golden opportunity.
 At the same time, as valuable as feedback from an admissions officer can be, just like everything else you read or hear, you have to evaluate it.
 If it appears vague, general, and unfocused, you were probably rejected for subjective reasons.